SINGROUP/MechAFM/README.md

     coulomb: Defines whether coulomb interactions are on or off. (default: off)

+    area: Defines the size of the simulation area in x and y. (default: 10.0 10.0)

+    center: Defines the position of the molecules center of mass in x and y.
+            (default: area / 2)

+    zlow: Defines the lowest z point for the dummy atom. (default: 6.0)

+    zhigh: Defines the starting z for the dummy atom. (default: 10.0)

     dx: Defines the x distance between the simulation points. (default: 0.1)

     dy: Defines the y distance between the simulation points. (default: 0.1)

     dz: Defines the z distance between the simulation points. (default: 0.1)

-    zlow: Defines the lowest z point for the dummy atom. (default: 6.0)

-    zhigh: Defines the starting z for the dummy atom. (default: 10.0)

     etol: Defines the energy value used to check for convergence. (default: 0.01)